 2. Social media marketing

-The vast majority of Australians are on social media, whether it’s Facebook, Instagram, Twitter or LinkedIn.
+The vast majority of Australians are on social media, whether it’s Facebook, Instagram, X (formerly known as Twitter) or LinkedIn.
 Establishing and maintaining a strong social media presence lets you reach these potential clients where they spend their time online.
 Social media is an excellent strategy to raise brand awareness, share new content and drive new leads to your firm.
 We’ve done all the hard work for you and developed the Ultimate Guide to Social Media Marketing for law firms.
 70% of law firms use social media as part of their overall marketing strategy, if you’re not on Social Media, you may be missing out on your share of the pie.